Azure-Samples/MachineLearningSamples-BiomedicalEntityExtraction/README.md

 ### Use Case Overview
 Medical Named Entity Recognition (NER) is a critical step for complex biomedical Natural Language Processing (NLP) tasks such as:
 * Extraction of diseases and symptoms from electronic medical or health records.
 * Understanding the interactions between different entity types like drugs and diseases for the purpose of pharmacovigilence.
-SHOULD YOU EXPLAIN PHARMACOVIGILENCE?

 Our study focuses on how a large amount of unstructured biomedical data available from MEDLINE abstracts can be utilized for training a Neural Entity Extractor for biomedical NER.

+**AT** PERHAPS HERE YOU COULD GIVE AN EXAMPLE OF A SENTENCE FROM THE BIOMEDICAL DOMAIN AND "TAG" IT FOR NAMED-ENTITIES

  The project highlights several features of Azure Machine Learning Workbench, such as:
  1. Instantiation of the [Team Data Science Process (TDSP) structure and templates](how-to-use-tdsp-in-azure-ml.md )